cchurch/api-docs/README.md

 * **Let your users update your documentation for you** — by default, your Slate-generated documentation is hosted in a public Github repository.
 Not only does this mean you get free hosting for your docs with Github Pages, but it also makes it's simple for other developers to make pull requests to your docs if they find typos or other problems.
 Of course, if you don't want to, you're welcome to not use Github and host your docs elsewhere!

 Getting starting with Slate is super easy!
-Simply fork this repository, and then follow the instructions below.
+Simply fork this repository and then follow the instructions below.
 Or, if you'd like to check out what Slate is capable of, take a look at the [sample docs](http://tripit.github.io/slate).

 <!--As an example, you can check out the [TripIt API docs](http://tripit.github.io/api), which we create with Slate.
 You can also view the source of the [markdown file used to generate it](http://github.com/tripit/api/blob/master/source/index.md).-->